Dynamical hair growth in black hole binaries in Einstein-scalar-Gauss-Bonnet gravity: The model

 As anticipated, we model the inspiral as a quasistatic process, and we thus need sequences of solutions at constant entropy, for different values of $\varphi_\infty$, as done in ~\cite{Julie:2023ncq} (see \cite{Julie:2017rpw,Cardenas:2017chu,Julie:2019sab,Julie:2022huo} for further details on the fixing of the entropy).
 In EsGB gravity, the Wald entropy of a static BH is given by~\cite{Wald:1993nt,Iyer:1994ys,Julie:2019sab}

 where $A_{\rm EH}$ and $\varphi_{\rm EH}$ are, respectively, the area of the event horizon and the scalar field at that location.

 Interpolating sequences of solutions with constant entropy, we obtain the numerical function $Q(\mathcal{S_{\rm W}},\varphi_\infty)$, which we use to iteratively solve the algebraic system given by Eq.~\eqref{algebraic_system}.
+Notice that the scalar charge represents a physical observable of the system, from which $\varphi_\infty$ can in principle be reconstructed once the entropy/mass is known.
+This further clarifies the physical interpretation of the asymptotic value of the scalar field in our model.

 Typically, the scalar charge around the BHs will slowly increase with the increase of $\varphi_\infty$.
 However, for the coupling \eqref{eq:coupling}, we find a rapid increase in the scalar field at some critical distance between the two BHs.
 This signals the presence of a DS effect.

 In Fig.~\ref{fig:DS_different_lambda2}, we show the behavior of the scalar field at the BH event horizon, as a function of separation, normalized by the total ADM mass of the system $M$~\cite{Arnowitt:1962hi}, for equal-mass binaries.
 It can clearly be observed that an increase in $\lambda/M$ leads to a larger scalarization radius $d_{\rm DS}$.
 The relation $d_{\rm DS}(\lambda/M)$ is highly nonlinear, and the scalarization radius diverges as we approach the limiting value $(\lambda/M)^2_{\rm crit}\equiv0.7255$.
 For larger values of the coupling, the scalarization radius is infinite, meaning that BHs are already scalarized in isolation.
 If one considers two different component masses $m_1$, $m_2$, such that $(\lambda/(2m_1))^2\,,\,(\lambda/(2m_2))^2<(\lambda/M)^2_{\rm crit}$, DS occurs at an intermediate location between the scalarization radii corresponding to mass-symmetric systems with both masses equal to $m_1$ and $m_2$, respectively.
 This means that, if the two BHs lie in the mass window for which DS can occur, the scalarization radius is typically maximized by equal-mass systems close to the threshold $(\lambda/M)^2_{\rm crit}$.